-The Pre-Disaster Mitigation planning process is heavily dependent on the participation of representatives from local government agencies and departments, the public, and other stakeholder groups.
-A Hazard Mitigation Planning Committee will be formed to support this project and will include representatives from the County, Cities/Towns, special districts, and other local, state, and federal agencies in or that serve Mesa County.
+The hazard mitigation planning process is heavily dependent on the participation of representatives from local government agencies and departments, the public, and other stakeholder groups.
+A Hazard Mitigation Planning Committee will be formed to support this project and will include representatives from the County, cities/towns, special districts, and other local, state, and federal agencies in or that serve Mesa County.

-Your organization's participation on the committee is requested due to the information, technical knowledge, or other valuable experience you have about your community or agency.
+Your organization's participation on the planning committee is requested due to the information, technical knowledge or other valuable experience you have about your community or agency.
 Please designate a representative to serve on the committee and attend the kickoff meeting.
-If you have more than one department or individuals that you would like to attend this meeting, please feel free to invite them.
+If you have more than one department or individuals that you would like to attend, please feel free to invite them.

-Mesa County Multi-Hazard Mitigation Plan Kick-off Meeting August 11, 2009 (10:00 a.m. -12:00 p.m.)
-Mesa County Courthouse-Multi-Purpose Room 544 Rood Ave., Grand Junction, Co.
-81501
+Mesa County Hazard Mitigation Plan Kick-off Meeting

+July 22, 2014 (10:00 AM - 12:00 PM)

+Mesa County Central Services Building - Room 40A

+200 South Spruce St., Grand Junction, CO 81501

-Please respond to Kimberly Bullen at (970)244-1649 or kimberly.bullen@mesacounty.us as to whether or not you or your representative will be able to attend.
+Please respond as to whether or not you or your representative will be able to attend.
+My contact information is included at the top of this letter.
 Thank you for your attention to this important project.